-Montana’s second-largest planned solar project, the 150-MW Cabin Creek solar farm, currently being developed by Clenera in Fallon County, is now the largest in the state to move froward with development, after signing a power purchase agreement (PPA) with Basin Electric Power Cooperative.
+Montana’s second-largest planned solar project, the 150-MW Cabin Creek solar farm, currently being developed by Clenera in Fallon County, is now the largest in the state to move forward with development, after signing a power purchase agreement (PPA) with Basin Electric Power Cooperative.

 The PPA is for 15 years, with a reported cost of power under $30/MWh for Basin Electric.
 Basin Electric is comprised of 141 smaller electric cooperatives, spread across nine states, for a total electric customer base of around 3 million.
 More than half of Montana’s 25 in-state electric cooperatives belong to Basin Electric and will receive power from it.